boholder/desstv/README.md

 SSTV Decoder
 ============

+> Forked for self-learning, add more comments to explain the code.
+>
+> Additionally support the MP3 format.

 ![](https://raw.githubusercontent.com/colaclanth/sstv/master/examples/m1.png)

 A command line slow-scan television decoder that works on audio files rather than reading a soundcard (like most other decoders).
 Currently supports the following modes:

 * Martin 1, 2
 * Scottie 1, 2, DX
 * Robot 36, 72